 Secondly, when I speak at a conference, I have one chance to sell myself and my story: that is my BIO!

-Write a great bio: Make it a story to stand out
+How to write a great bio: Make it a story to stand out

 I had to change my perspective on what a bio should be.
 An interesting bio isn’t your resume or a laundry list of accomplishments.
 A good bio is a story!